 Intent: At Hathersage St Michael’s, our aim is to provide a music curriculum which will enable each child to reach their full potential.
 Having the opportunity to study and explore music is not a privilege; it is a vital part of a broad and ambitious curriculum.
 We want our pupils to develop a lasting love of the subject by being exposed to different genres, composers and styles of music.
 At St Michael’s, we also hope to see children develop the skills to be confident communicators, to share ideas and to enable them to create music both independently and collaboratively.

 Implementation: Music lessons start as soon as children enter Nursery and take place on a weekly basis throughout the school to develop our children’s knowledge, understanding and musicianship.
 Singing is at the heart of many of our lessons as is a focus on preparing for performances.
 Pupils who play musical instruments are encouraged to bring them to our class music lessons.
-Our school uses the Collins programme, Music Express, to support the learning of each strand of the music curriculum – performing, composing, listening and appraising.
+Our school uses the Collins programme, Music Express Online, to support the learning of each strand of the music curriculum – performing, composing, listening and appraising.
 This scheme provides activities that are imaginative, inspiring and fun.
+SEND notes are also provided, aiming to give teachers suggestions for diversifying music activities with the purpose of improving inclusivity in the classroom.
 Our teachers can access lesson plans, assessment guidelines and clear progression, in addition to engaging and exciting resources for every lesson.
 Through this scheme, (supplemented by other resources such as the BBC’s Ten Pieces), the subject specific characteristics we promote are:

 - A rapidly widening repertoire which pupils can use to create original, imaginative, fluent and distinctive composing and performance work.

 - A musical understanding underpinned by high levels of aural perception, internalisation and knowledge of music, including rapidly developing levels of technical expertise.